Leukemia is a type of cancer that affects the body's white blood cells (WBCs).

 - Tissue typing or HLA (human leukocyte antigen) typing.
 If a child needs a stem cell transplant (also called a bone marrow transplant), this test helps doctors find a suitable stem cell donor.
 It works by comparing the proteins on the surface of a child's blood cells with the proteins on a potential donor's cells.
 The more "HLA markers" a child and donor share, the greater the chance that a transplant will be successful.

-Treatment of CML takes into account things like the phase of the leukemia (whether it's in the early or later stages of the disease), the amount of cancerous cells in the body, and how well the other organs of the body are working.
+Treatment of CML takes into account things like the phase of the leukemia (whether it's in the early or later stages of the disease), the number of cancerous cells in the body, and how well the other organs of the body are working.
 This information, in addition to a child's age and overall heath, helps doctors develop treatment plans that may include these options:

 - Targeted therapy.
 This treatment uses drugs to identify and attack the cancer cells without hurting the normal cells.
 These drugs, called tyrosine kinase inhibitors, target the cancer cells in CML and may be used as the first treatment for patients with an early phase CML.